 You can move a job to another pipeline at any time -- or when it reaches the last stage.
 For example, when a bookkeeping lead becomes a client, you may want to move that job from the lead pipeline to a bookkeeping pipeline.

 Level 4: Tasks

 You can set up your pipelines so that each time a job enters a new stage, automatic actions are triggered: e.g., a task is created for a team member, or an organizer is sent out to a client.

 All auto-created elements for a job—organizers, tasks, messages, invoices, etc.—stay linked to it.
 (You can also link elements manually.)
 This way, each job always contains everything you need to complete it.

-Please see Just Start: Your First Pipeline With Automations tutorial where we explain how typical pipeline with templates and automations is created and what happens when you add a job to it and move it further.
+Tip!
+Visit our Pipelines (Basic): Your First Pipeline with Automations Tutorial page, where we explain how to create a standard pipeline with automations and show you what happens when you add a job to it and move it through the stages.